 3. Online Account

-If you’ve created an online account with USCIS, you can log in to view your case status and find your A-number there.
-It’s like having a digital filing cabinet at your fingertips!
+If you have established an online account with USCIS, you can easily log in to access your case status and find your A-number.
+This digital platform acts as a convenient filing cabinet, allowing you to track your applications and receive notifications about any changes or requirements.

 Get complimentary general advice via email or WhatsApp!